misita-code/phase-0-pac-1-intro/README.md

 ## Programming as Conversation

 Our method for teaching programming starts from a different place than you might expect.
-If you've ever looked at programming tutorial or book you might be expecting lectures on how to convert decimal numbers to binary numbers, data types, variables, or something like that.
+If you've ever looked at a programming tutorial or book you might be expecting lectures on how to convert decimal numbers to binary numbers, data types, variables, or something like that.
 We've designed our curriculum to _not_ do that.